joergkrause/svogv/projects/svogv/README.md

 ## Does it cost something?

 It's ISC licensed and it's free.
 I deeply believe in Open Source and will support the ecosystem by open sourcing all parts of the project.
-For commerical users such as enterprises we have support options.
+For commercial users such as enterprises we have support options.

 The SVOGV Widget Library was written by Joerg <isageek> Krause, www.joergkrause.de, Berlin / Germany.
 He has many years of experience with Web-Frameworks.
 He were in the business in the early JavaScript days, know every single bit in jQuery and learnt a lot about Knockout, Angular, and Durandal.
 But time goes on.
 So he moved almost all projects to either AngularJS or Angular 2+.
 He thinks that knowing one Framework really well is more for our customers than knowing a lot just good.
 So he decided to do more and start contributing to the Angular ecosystem by creating awesome libraries and components.